olivia-em/docblog/src/catn/week1.md

 produce a fully fleshed out story you can read unless the player does it themselves.
 I find it incredibly entertaining, but someone else might find it tedious.
 So then, did I even fulfill the assignment of a story generator... well that depends on interpretation.
 Personally, I think it's better than a story generator.
 When I use it, I feel creatively in control.
 I love that two people could have the same spread in front of them and produce a completely different story from one another, while still following the same outline.
+Overall, I think this prototype is for a specific audience and that's okay with me.